OatsRx/pokemon-card-selling-site/README.md

 app was deploying through GitPod on Opera and requires installation of the requirements.txt

 ## Credits
+### Media
+Images for majority of the store are from [Pokelletor](https://www.pokellector.com/)

+### Special Thanks
-Massive thanks to all of the CI tutors for allof there help.
+Massive thanks to all of the CI tutors for all of there help.